 Students completing the course should be able to understand the complexity of crime and thus the demanding, if intriguing, challenge to explain its many sides.
-The study of criminological theories will help students remember the importance of contextualizing the crime phenomenon and approaching it as a social construction.
+The study of criminological theories will help

 Written or oral exams at the end of the semester.